aftra

 The parties must treat as confidential information they may obtain in the execution of the parties’ agreement, incl. on the agreement’s subject, the customer’s software system, related software, customers, business connections, operations, activities, financial matters and trade practices of the opposite party.

-Employees, contractors and others who carry out assignments on behalf of Syndis are bound by a contractual confidentiality obligation.
+Employees, contractors and others who carry out assignments on behalf of Aftra are bound by a contractual confidentiality obligation.
 That confidentiality obligations shall survive the termination of the contract in question.

 This provision shall survive the termination of the parties’ agreement.